FTC's New "Click to Cancel" Rule Explained

 4. Neglecting to Update Legacy Systems

-Many companies overlook the need to update outdated systems that cannot support compliant cancellation workflows.
+Many companies overlook the need to update outdated systems that cannot support simple and transparent cancellation workflows.
 This creates bottlenecks and increases the risk of errors, making the process more difficult for customers.

 How to Avoid: Invest in modernizing your subscription management systems.
 Automate workflows where possible to streamline processes and reduce errors.
 Focus on creating an intuitive user experience for both subscribing and canceling.